sunsided/algorithms/README.md

-algorithm library and testbed
+Algorithm library and testbed
 =============================

 This project implements (or will - over time - implement) various algorithms in C# in order to study and use them.

-Currently, the library consists only of one algorithm, which is **Quickselect**.
+Currently, the library consists only of a handful of algorithms and data structures.

+### Algorithms

+- Quickselect

+### Data Structures

+- Binary Tree
+    - In-, Level-, Pre- and Post-Order Traversals
+    - Recursive In-, Pre- and Post-Order Traversals

 ### License